 Many invoice factoring companies offer invoice factoring as well as asset based lending or invoice financing.
 Sometimes, clients will start factoring receivables, then move up to a revolving line of credit offered by the factor.
 Factoring companies offer asset based lending since they’re already familiar with the asset quality.
 So, it’s a logical next step to also offer lending based on all the business’ current assets, which may include inventory.

 When looking for an invoice factoring company, consider those which have the financial resources to also include ABL when your company has grown enough to capitalize on this source of financing.
+Sometimes the factor is a direct lender (backed by a bank which they may be a division of) and sometimes they work with another financial institution.
 Factoring accounts receivable is a viable cash flow funding option, especially when credit is tight in an economy.
+If you are looking to improve your business’ net working capital, consider these funding options sooner rather than later.